4 MIN READ

-The associates at ABC recommended 100% agave tequila, saying those were the smoothest and great to mix with.
+The associates at ABC recommended 100% agave tequila because it was the smoothest and great to mix with.

 But, like I mentioned earlier, the good news is you don’t need a regular-size bottle.
 A 375-milliliter bottle is just right.
 I settled on a bottle of 1800 Silver Tequila, which only cost me $15.99 plus tax.

-To cut more costs, I decided on making strawberry margaritas — and all I had to do was head to Walmart and purchase Minute Maid strawberry lemonade for $1.50, Realime for 99 cents and one lime for 25 cents.
+To cut more costs, I decided to make strawberry margaritas, so all I had to do was head to Walmart and purchase Minute Maid strawberry lemonade for $1.50, Realime for 99 cents and one lime for 25 cents.

 - Realime squeezed lime juice: 99 cents